guardian/discs-challenge-scala/README.md

     ...
     > ~run

-This initially provided answer is not a very good one, hopefully you'll be able to improve on it!
+This initially provided answer is not a very good one, have a look at you'll be able to improve on it!
 It only has 20 discs, you can use up to 50 in your answer.
 Also, all the discs are hard-coded to a radius of 20.
 It would be better to make each disc as large as fits in the